pedro-oli/POO-2015-trab3/README.md

 Library system prototype.
 Referring to "trabalho 3 de POO - 2015, 1º semestre", from an object-oriented programming class from my Computer Science course at University of Sao Paulo, from 2015.

-to run:
-"java appRun"
+Type "java appRun" in your terminal/command window to run.

-note: after choosing an option, you can't go back to menu before finishing it.
+Note: after choosing an option, you can't go back to menu before finishing it.